 Most gay travellers stay near the Taksim area in Beyoglu.
 The area is surrounded by gay nightlife and offers a great base to explore the city.

-For our list of recommended hotels in Istanbul for gay travellers, visit our Gay Istanbul Hotels page.
+Check our list of recommended hotels in Istanbul for gay travellers on Gay Istanbul Hotels page.

 The city is packed with visitor attractions and experiences – here is just a brief taster of some of the top sites: